takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ---
 layout: post
-title:  "Dockerfile tutorial by example "
+title:  "Dockerfile tutorial by example - basics and best practices [2018]"
-description: "What career paths are available to a developer who's not interested in management, leadership, or teaching? "
+description: "An in-depth tutorial on creating your own Docker images with Dockerfile.
+Detailed examples, videos and Dockerfile best practices."
 date:   2018-01-05 01:59:00 +0100
-thumbnail: "/assets/images/post-thumbs/the-top-5-linux-systems-for-elderly-people.jpg"
+thumbnail: "/assets/images/post-thumbs/dockerfile-tutorial-by-example-post.png"
 categories: Docker, Tutorials
 ---
 * TOC
 {:toc}

+## Overview

+**This article will help you understand the concept behind creating a Dockerfile.
+Moreover I'll explain why and in which situations you'll want to use a Dockerfile in the first place.**

+**We'll go through a few examples of my workflow for creating my Dockerfiles and I'll share my experience and best practices regarding working with Dockerfiles.**

-This article is the writeup of 3 Dockerfile video tutorials on my Youtube channel, meaning I created the videos first and I'm adding the details in written form now.
+This article is the writeup of 2 Dockerfile video tutorials on my Youtube channel, meaning I created the videos first and I'm adding the details in written form now.
 You'll find the videos included in this article as you read and progress through the content.

-## Overview

-This article will help you understand the concept behind creating a Dockerfile.
-Moreover I'll explain why and in which situations you'll want to use a Dockerfile in the first place.

-We'll go through a few examples of my workflow for creating my Dockefiles and I'll share my experience and best practices regarding working with Dockerfiles.
+**This is a pretty lengthy article (over 5500 words), you can think of it as a chapter of a Docker book.
+Please be patient, every part of it contains practical information, I hope you'll find it useful.**

+**Enjoy!**

+Let's start the first video.

+<div class="video-thumb"><iframe width="560" height="315" src="https://www.youtube.com/embed/6Er8MAvTWlI" frameborder="0" allowfullscreen></iframe></div>

 ## What is a Dockerfile and why you'd want to use one?

-**A Dockerfile is a text file that defines a docker image.
+**A Dockerfile is a text file that defines a Docker image.
 You'll use a Dockerfile to create your own custom Docker image, in other words to define your custom environment to be used in a Docker container.**

 Since this tutorial is for beginners let's go slow and go deeper into the above definition.

-### Review Docker base terms
+### Recap of Docker base terms

 Let me repeat a few basic concepts to better explain.
 If you are absolutely new to docker, please start with the [Getting started with Docker - step by step tutorial - article on the blog](http://takacsmark.com/getting-started-with-docker-in-your-project-step-by-step-tutorial/).
 It got 1,500 likes on Youtube from 120,000 views, so it's not only me who says you'll get this, so don't worry. :)

-Docker's main purpose is to give us run-time environments that we can re-create/reproduce on any machine in any environment.
+Docker's main purpose is to give us run-time environments that we can re-create/reproduce on any machine (that runs Docker).
 The main advantage is to avoid the situations when we say "it worked on my machine", because Docker containers will give us the same environment on all machines.

 In order to follow this article you need to understand the following 2 basic concepts of Docker:
 1. **Docker containers**: containers are runtime environments.
 You usually run one main process in one Docker container.
 You can think of this like one Docker container provides one service in your project.

     For example you can start one container to be your MySQL database and start another container to be your Wordpress server and connect these containers together to get a Wordpress project setup.

-    You can start containers to run all the tech you can think of, you can run databases, web servers, web frameworks, test servers, execute big data scripts, work on shell scripts, there is really no limit.
+    You can start containers to run all the tech you can think of, you can run databases, web servers, web frameworks, test servers, execute big data scripts, work on shell scripts, etc.

 2. Docker containers are started by running a **Docker image**.
 A Docker image is a pre-built environment for a certain technology or service.
 A Docker image is not a runtime, it's rather a collection of files, libraries and configuration files that build up an environment.